 Soon after joining NDS, my colleagues and I were the first to visualise Langerhans cells (a type of DC) migrating out of skin grafts after transplantation, discovered the blood migration pathway for DC, and subsequently showed that DC migrate out of heart transplants into the spleen where they initiate transplant rejection.
 Later, my colleagues and I studied the interaction of various pathogens with DC, including tick-borne encephalitis virus (TBE), malaria and, more recently, HIV.
 We also initiated two clinical trials of DC-based vaccination against cancer, first in Oxford and then in Sydney, and I have recently coordinated a large EC Network of Excellence (DC-THERA) which aimed, in part, to develop this approach further.

 In 2004, Professor Helen Chapel and I established the MSc Integrated Immunology course which I now direct, and I have also designed and delivered undergraduate courses in immunology over many years.
-In 2005 I was awarded a Postgraduate Diploma in Teaching and Learning with Distinction, and have recently received a University teaching award to undertake a feasibility study into a new part-time, distance learning course in Integrated Immunology.
+In 2005 I was awarded a Postgraduate Diploma in Teaching and Learning with Distinction, and have received several University and Medical Sciences Division teaching awards.

 Immunity induced by a broad class of inorganic crystalline materials is directly controlled by their chemistry

 Williams GR. et al, (2014), The Journal of Experimental Medicine